symfony/symfony-docs/controller/error_pages.rst

 Overriding the Default Error Templates
 --------------------------------------

-You can use the built-in Twig error renderer to easily override the default error templates.
+You can use the built-in Twig error renderer to override the default error templates.
 Both the TwigBundle and TwigBridge need to be installed for this.
 Run this command to ensure both are installed:

 .. code-block:: terminal